tesmond/nhs_number/README.md

 While old NHS Numbers are 9 digits the new NHS numbers have 10 digits with the 10th digit being a check digit.
 The code in this repo is just a simple function that validates a 10 digit NHS Number returning a true or false outcome based on the input number.

 ## NHS Number Validation
 The NHS NUMBER is 10 numeric digits in length.
 The tenth digit is a check digit used to confirm its validity.
 The check digit is validated using the Modulus 11 algorithm and the use of this algorithm is mandatory.
-There are 5 stepsvin the validation of the check digit:
+There are 5 steps in the validation of the check digit:

 ### Step 1
 Multiply each of the first nine digits by a weighting factor as follows: